solana-foundation/developer-content/CONTRIBUTING.md

 > Note: The developer content API normally runs locally on port `3001`

+4. Installing other packages, since the repo is a pnpm workspace.

+`pnpm i -D remark-mdx -w solana-developer-content-api` `remarkmdx`

 ## Testing Code Snippets

 The repository uses Node's native test runner for testing code examples.
 This